 There is a modern treatment method based on Botox injections.
 This method is effective in simple cases of strabismus.

 Some may resort to using prisms and visual correction exercises as a complementary treatment to surgery in certain cases, such as intermittent lateral strabismus.
 As for prisms and prism glasses, they are used in the presence of diplopia.

 This method is used to treat lateral strabismus during near vision.
 A simple exercise can be done as follows:

-Holding a pen in the hand and slowly approaching the nose with a fixed eye on it until the occurrence of diplopia, then repeat this exercise several times a day and for a period of weeks until the distance at which he suffers from the occurrence of diplopia is reduced.
+Holds a pen in the hand and slowly brings it closer to the nose while fixing the gaze on it until diplopia occurs, then repeats this exercise several times a day for a period of weeks until the distance at which he suffers from diplopia is reduced.

-Unfortunately, muscle exercises are beneficial for a temporary period and must be repeated from time to time in order for the absence of symptoms to continue.
+Unfortunately, muscle exercises are only temporary and must be repeated from time to time to ensure the absence of symptoms continues.

 Can it be prevented?